Step by Step Guide & Costs

 OUC Electric contribution in aid of construction (CIAC) for underground service is designed to recover the cost differential between underground and overhead distribution systems.
 This charge is applied to all new commercial/multi-family facilities that will be put underground and varies for service areas with and without natural gas service to appliances.

-• The current feeder charge is $24 per kVa for Customer-installed duct bank
+- The feeder charge will be $25 per kVa for Customer-installed duct bank.

-• There is a feeder charge of $53 per kVa for OUC installed duct bank
+- The feeder charge will be $66 per kVa for OUC installed duct bank.

 For new electric service in areas that are served by natural gas the cost are as follows: